Smartsheet Inc. (SMAR) CEO Mark Mader on Q1 2021 Results - Earnings Call Transcript

 Stan Zlotsky

 Couple from my end.
 Just think about the withdrawal of guidance for the rest of the year and you noted limited visibility.
-Help us kind of rank, aware that you have the least visibility, is it on potential for further churn?
-Is it continuing and when I say guidance, billings guides, right, is a continuous -- continuing changes to billing payment terms, or is it just straight up uncertainty around new logo acquisition?
+Help us kind of rank, where that you have the least visibility.
+Is it on potential for further churn?
+Is it continuing and when I say guidance, billings guides, right, is it continuous -- continuing changes to billing payment terms, or is it just straight up uncertainty around new logo acquisition?

 Mark Mader

-I think a lot of the guidance is influenced Stan by, what we're looking at the schedule for things coming back online.
+I think a lot of the guidance is influenced, Stan, by what we're looking at the schedule for things coming back online.
 And as we look at the hiring decisions, we're making in the first half, we have very good visibility into what's happening this month and the next month.

-In terms of the second half, the decision to increase quota carrying rep's is going to be partially a function of what we see on the macro economic side, what we see within our state of Washington, New York, Boston, Sydney, London, these are all things that are to be on or to be still unfolding.
+In terms of the second half, the decision to increase quota carrying reps is going to be partially a function of what we see on the macroeconomic side, what we see within our state of Washington, New York, Boston, Sydney, London, these are all things that are to be on or to be still unfolding.
 So it is more about our ability to react to those motions than it is any other major determinant.

 Stan Zlotsky